neverRare/butter/README.md

 Butter is a personal and experimental language that seeks balance for these aspects:

+**Note:** Being an experimental language, these are all subject to change

 - Concise: The language constructs should be simple and have a feel of scripting language.
 - Explicit: There should be little-to-no vagueness syntax-wise nor semantic-wise.
 - High-level: Low-level concepts that are hard to understand should be abstracted.